AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added :ref:`thrusterPlatformReference` to align the dual-gimballed thruster with the system's center of mass, or at an offset thereof to perform momentum dumping.
 - Improved reliability of opNav scenario communication between :ref:`vizInterface` and Vizard
 - provide support or Vizard 2.1.4 features
-- Created new way to define Python modules by inheriting from ``Basilisk.architecture.sysModel.SysModel``.
-See :ref:`pyModules` for details.

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------